5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ## About
 Currently, the easiest and fastest method for keeping OpenCore, Drivers, Config and Kexts up to date is to use **OpenCore Auxiliary Tools** (OCAT).
 This way, you no longer have to work with tools like OCConfigCompare, the sample-config and PropTree to migrate and update your config.plist to the latest version manually, which is a tremendous time saver!

 **OCAT** has [**OCValidate**](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/ocvalidate#readme) integrated.
-It checks your config.plist for errors automatically and lists them.
+It checks your config.plist for syntactical and semantic consistency automatically and lists formal errors.
 Simply pressing the "Save" button will migrate and update the config to the latest version and feature-set – without losing settings.
 This will also fix all "No schema for…" errors.
-Any remaining errors will most likely be actual configuration errors you will have to fix yourself.
+Any remaining errors will most likely be actual configuration errors which you will have to on your own using the OpenCore Install Guide, for example.

+For Quirks, OCAT also provides dropdown menus which include sets of recommended Quirks for various Intel and AMD CPU families.
+Selecting a preset will highlight the recommended Quirks in ***bold italics*** – you still have to enable them on your own.

-OCAT also integrates new keys/features added to the config.plist into the GUI automatically – no other Configurator App can do this.
+Unlike other Configurator apps, OCAT is able to integrates new/unknown keys/features added to the config.plist into the GUI automatically and verifies it afterwards.
+This way, OCAT is much more future proof and secure than the rest of them.

 ## 1. Tools and Prerequisites
 - Working Internet Connection